dordsor21/Mods/README.md

 ### Note

-  We would like to take the opportunity especially thank the creator of "MCUpdater" for his voluntary help in the creation automatic installation program, being of great asset whilst getting it working!
+  We would like to take the opportunity especially thank the creator of "MCUpdater" for his voluntary help in the creation of the automatic installation program, being of great asset whilst getting it working!

 ## Credit for Athion ModPack
 This ModPack was a collaborative effort between some of the staff on the Athion Network Project.